 What is the best material to use for my roof?

-There are three main options when it comes to rubber roofs, TPO, EPDM, and vinyl.
-The truth is that all three are quite viable, in general, you’ll find that TPO is a bit cheaper but doesn’t last as long.
+There are three main options for rubber roofs: TPO, EPDM, and vinyl.
+All three are quite viable.
+In general, TPO is a bit cheaper but doesn’t last as long.
 If you have the budget, EPDM or vinyl will give you the most staying power, provided they’re properly applied.

 When should I replace my roof?

-I wouldn’t keep a roof membrane around any more than two or three years even if you don’t notice any damage.
-If you do notice damage to the roof membrane itself, you’ll want to repair that right away and do a replacement if the damage is widespread.
-If your membrane becomes brittle and flaky, it’s well past time for a replacement.
+I wouldn’t keep a roof membrane around for more than two or three years, even if you don’t notice any damage.
+If you notice damage to the roof membrane itself, you’ll want to repair it immediately and replace it if the damage is widespread.
+If your membrane becomes brittle and flaky, it’s time for a replacement.

 Will replacing my roof affect my warranty

 It’s entirely possible that replacing your roof yourself will affect any warranty over the rest of your vehicle.
-You should always consult your warranty before doing any major repairs to see if that’s the case.
+You should always consult your warranty before doing significant repairs to see if that’s the case.

 What do I do about water damage to the inner layers of my roof?

-If you find yourself in this situation, it’s important to assess the damage and replace any layer that gets waterlogged or damaged.
-If water seeps as far as the interior cabin, you can do the repair from that side by simply removing and replacing the affected area.
+If you find yourself in this situation, assessing the damage and replacing any waterlogged or damaged layer is essential.
+If water seeps as far as the interior cabin, you can repair that side by removing and replacing the affected area.

-How can I take care of my roof to make it last as long as possible?
+How can I care for my roof to make it last as long as possible?

-There are several steps you can take to extend the life of your roof membrane.
-Most just take common sense: avoid situations where branches or other debris will fall and damage your roof, keep it under cover when not in use, etc. Beyond that, you can and should use a cover for your RV for an extended period when it’s not being driven.
-Keep the body clean and you’ll avoid any buildup that could cause problems later.
+You can take several steps to extend the life of your roof membrane.
+Most take common sense: avoid situations where branches or other debris will fall and damage your roof, keep it under cover when not in use, etc. Beyond that, you can and should use a cover for your RV for an extended period when it’s not being driven.
+Keep the body clean and avoid any buildup that could cause problems later.